 - 2. A one off payment for advice from a Professional Finance Adviser.

 - 3. Repayable loans to one or more beneficiaries without interest, with or without security.

-All applicants are asked to complete an application form and submit it to the secretary, Simon Brownell.
+All applicants are asked to complete an application form to the Player Relations Manager, who will also be able to provide support and guidance on the process.
 This will detail personal and financial circumstances to assist the Trustees in their decision making and to provide medical evidence in support of their application where appropriate.
 All information disclosed is regarded as confidential to the Trustees.